The ribbon category of representations of a crossed module: A Hopf algebra to represent a crossed module of groups

-Because the sums are written over a basis of $D(G, H)$ as a vector space, a first consequence is that for this equality to be true, each term of the sum needs to be exactly equal to one term of the other sum.
+Because sums indexed by a basis of $D(\xX)$ as a vector space, a first consequence is that for this equality to be true, each term of the sum needs to be exactly equal to one term of the other sum.
 In particular, $y$ needs to be in the orbit of $x.$ Both being representatives, we have $x=y.$ From this assertion, we can say that both $[a]$ and $[b]$ are conjugation classes in $\Stab{G}{x}.$ Rewriting the equality, we have

-\end{proof} Equation (\ref{this gives us information}) gives us information about the number of simple objects in $\cfd{\cmod{D(G,H)}}$ the category of finite-dimensional left $D(G,H)$-modules.